 Wood Shingles Roofs

-If you’re looking for a small upgrade, then you can check out wooden shingles.
-These aren’t just plain wooden boards on your roof; they’re treated to help them hold up against weather, insects, and even make them rot-resistant.
+If you’re looking for a small improvement, you should try out the wooden shingles.
+They’re not just regular wooden boards on your roof; they’re handled to make them rot-resistant.

 Clay Tile Roofs